Dark Mode Light Mode

 19. “The new ruler of Judea was Herod’s son Archelaus”

-Herod was gone—but peace hadn’t come.
-His son, Archelaus, now ruled Judea—a man so unstable and violent that even Rome, a regime known for its iron grip, eventually stripped him of power.
+Herod was gone, but peace had not come.
+His son, Archelaus,14 now ruled over Judea—a man so unstable and violent that even Rome, known for its iron grip, eventually stripped him of power.

-Judea had fallen into the hands of another threat.
-And Joseph, discerning the times, knew that going back would mean stepping into danger once again.
+Judea had fallen into the hands of another threat, and Joseph, discerning the danger, knew that returning would mean risking everything once again.

 20. “This fulfilled what the prophets had said: “He will be called a Nazarene.””

 Because again and again, the prophets spoke of a Messiah who would be overlooked.
-Not clothed in glory, but in humility.
-Not received with honour, but pushed to the side.
-The language wasn’t geographic—it was prophetic.
+Not clothed in glory, but wrapped in humility.
+Not honoured, but rejected.

 • Isaiah 53:3